dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 # TODO:
 This is merely the first draft that I wrote, so I might keep on revising it if there are demands.
-- Put all the tools/payload into this repo so you could easily install and link with my steps. (if there is a request)
+- [DONE] Put all the tools/payload into this repo so you could easily install and link with my steps. (if there is a request)
 - Include more screenshot

 # Common Traits for the Exploits